H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 - Record count: on the order of millions of records.
 - Records with worldview context and spatial provenance: a large majority of the collection.
 - Records currently lacking full worldview, bounding box, and dataset metadata: a residual backlog tracked for enrichment.
-- Source datasets: more than 200 standardized West Virginia GIS layers.
+- Source datasets: more than 200 standardised West Virginia GIS layers.
 - Worldview context: a stable UUID tying spatial entities to a particular worldview.

 This collection is built by exporting GBIM worldview entities and their attributes from PostGIS, enriching them with spatial and provenance metadata, and indexing them as text embeddings in ChromaDB.